 The censor may block the address of the destination, preventing direct access.
 Any communication between the client and the destination must therefore be indirect.
-The intermediary between client and destination is called a proxy, and it must do two things: provide an unblocked address for the client to contact; and somehow mask the contents of the channel and the eventual destination address.
-Throughout this thesis, I will use the word "proxy" with an abstract meaning of "one that acts of behalf of another."
-A proxy need not be what is typically understood by the term "proxy server," a single host accepting and forwarding connections.
+The indirect link between client and destination is called a proxy, and it must do two things: provide an unblocked address for the client to contact; and somehow mask the contents of the channel and the eventual destination address.
+I will use the word "proxy" expansively to encompass any kind of intermediary, not only a single host implementing a proxy protocol such an HTTP proxy or SOCKS proxy.
 A VPN (virtual private network) is also a kind of proxy, as is the Tor network, as may be a specially configured network router.
-In Chapter 6 we will see a network of cloud servers acting as a proxy.
-In Chapter 7 the proxy will be a pool of temporary instances of some JavaScript code.
+A proxy is anything that acts on a client's behalf to assist in circumvention.

 Proxies solve the first-order effects of censorship (detection by content and address), but they induce a second-order effect: the censor must now seek out and block proxies, in addition to the contents and addresses that are its primary targets.
-This is where circumvention research really begins: not with access to the destination per se, but access to a proxy, which transitively gives access to the destination.
-The censor attempts deals with detecting and blocking communication with proxies using the same tools it would for any other communication.
+This is where circumvention research really begins: not with access to the destination per se, but with access to a proxy, which transitively gives access to the destination.
+The censor attempts to deal with detecting and blocking communication with proxies using the same tools it would for any other communication.
 Just as it may look for forbidden keywords in text, it may look for distinctive features of proxy protocols; just as it may block politically sensitive web sites, it may block the addresses of any proxies it can discover.
 The challenge for the circumventor is to use proxy addresses and proxy protocols that are difficult for the censor to detect or block.

-The way of organizing censorship and circumvention techniques that I have presented is not the only way.
-Köpsell and Hillig divide detection into "content" and "circumstances" [117 §4]; their circumstances include addresses and also what I would consider more content-like: timing, data transfer characteristics, and protocols.
-Philipp Winter divides circumvention into three problems: bootstrapping, endpoint blocking, and traffic obfuscation [197 §1.1].
+The way of organizing censorship and circumvention techniques that I have presented is not the only one.
+Köpsell and Hillig [119 §4] divide detection into "content" and "circumstances"; their "circumstances" include addresses and also features that I consider more content-like: timing, data transfer characteristics, and protocols.
+Winter [198 §1.1] divides circumvention into three problems: bootstrapping, endpoint blocking, and traffic obfuscation.
 Endpoint blocking and traffic obfuscation correspond to my detection by address and detection by content; bootstrapping is the challenge of getting a copy of circumvention software and discovering initial proxy addresses.
 I tend to fold bootstrapping in with address-based detection; see Section 2.3.
-Khattak, Elahi, et al., in their 2016 survey and systematization of circumvention systems, break detection into four aspects: destinations, content, flow properties, and protocol semantics [113 §2.4].
+Khattak, Elahi, et al. break detection into four aspects [115 §2.4]: destinations, content, flow properties, and protocol semantics.
 I think of their "content," "flow properties," and "protocol semantics" as all fitting under the heading of content.
-Tschantz et al. identify "setup" and "usage" [183 §V], and Khattak, Elahi, et al. identify "communication establishment" and "conversation" [113 §3.1], as targets of obfuscation; these mostly correspond to address and content.
-What I call "detection" and "blocking," Khattak, Elahi, et al. call "fingerprinting" and "direct censorship" [113 §2.3], and Tschantz et al. call "detection" and "action" [183 §II].
+My split between address and content mostly corresponds to Tschantz et al.'s "setup" and "usage" [182 §V] and Khattak, Elahi, et al.'s "communication establishment" and "conversation" [115 §3.1].
+What I call "detection" and "blocking," Khattak, Elahi, et al. call "fingerprinting" and "direct censorship" [115 §2.3], and Tschantz et al. call "detection" and "action" [182 §II].